akostrik/CPP_module_42/README.md

 [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

 **Normal = normilized floating point numbers**:
-* A real numbers may be approximated by multiple floating point representations.
-One representation is defined as normal.
+* A real number may be approximated by multiple floating point representations.
+One of the representations is defined as _normal_.
 * e != 11111111, e != 00000000
 * m [0,1), no leading zeros in the mantissa.
 Rather, leading zeros are removed by adjusting the exponent.
 For example, 0.0123 would be written as $1.23 × 10^{−2}$.
 * An invisible 1 (not stored) is placed in front